dtr-org/unit-e/doc/build-unix.md

 UNIX BUILD NOTES
 ====================
-Some notes on how to build UnitE Core in Unix.
+Some notes on how to build unit-e in Unix.

 (for OpenBSD specific instructions, see [build-openbsd.md](build-openbsd.md))